Big U.S. liquefied natgas players move fast; smaller ones try to keep up

 The company has delayed the start of construction to early next year from a previous target of the first half of this year, according to company presentations.
 It also reduced how much its partners need to invest in the project to receive LNG to $500 per tonne from a previous target of $1,500 per tonne.

-By contrast, Exxon and Qatar Petroleum decided this year to move ahead with their 15-mtpa Golden Pass project in Texas without substantial long-term agreements, while Cheniere said it would add a sixth liquefaction train at its Sabine Pass terminal in Louisiana with fewer long-term contracts than in the past.
+By contrast, Exxon and Qatar Petroleum decided this year to move ahead with their 15-mtpa Golden Pass project in Texas without substantial long-term agreements, while Cheniere is adding a sixth liquefaction train at its Sabine Pass terminal in Louisiana, initially supported by fewer long-term contracts than in the past.

-"In our early days, a train had to be 80%-85% contracted to reach FID (Final Investment Decision).
-Increasingly, that number is going lower," said Cheniere spokesman Eben Burnham-Snyder, noting that Sabine 6 was about 40% contracted when the company made a FID.
-He said the company still sees long-term contracts as essential to its continued growth.
+Shares in Cheniere slipped 4 cents to settle at $62.42 on Thursday.

 DELAYS